Read about:

 Tell specifically how you learned about the position or the organization — a flyer posted in your department, a web site, a family friend who works at the organization.
 It is appropriate to mention the name of someone who suggested that you write.

 Convince the reader to look at your resume.
+The cover letter will be seen first.

 Therefore, it must be very well written and targeted to that employer.